GRNDHOUSE

 We believed in it enough to buy it.

 So we acquired it.
-We operate GRNDHOUSE today, not as a client engagement, but as owners.
-We maintain the platform, handle support, and continue running the community.
-It generates real revenue.
-It has real users.
-It matters to them.
+We operate GRNDHOUSE today as owners, maintaining the platform, handling support, and keeping the community running.
+It generates real revenue and it has real users who depend on it.

 The Lesson